0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-09-htb-broker.md

 ![](/assets/img/hackthebox/machines writeups/Broker/public-exploit.png)

-The vulnerability is an **Unauthenticated RCE** achived by exploiting a deserialization vulnerability in ActiveMQ then using a gadget from the Spring to load a remote XML file, which has the ability to run programs.
+The vulnerability is an **Unauthenticated RCE** achieved by exploiting a deserialization vulnerability in ActiveMQ then using a gadget from the Spring to load a remote XML file, which has the ability to run programs.
 For a more detailed look at this blog [post](https://deepkondah.medium.com/unpacking-the-apache-activemq-exploit-cve-2023-46604-92ed1c125b53).

 ### **Exploiting CVE-2023–46604**

-Using this exploit [POC](https://github.com/evkl1d/CVE-2023-46604) by giving it the target IP and target ActiveMQ port with the hosted url for the malcious XML file.
+Using this exploit [POC](https://github.com/evkl1d/CVE-2023-46604) by giving it the target IP and target ActiveMQ port with the hosted url for the malicious XML file.

 The content of the XML after edit the ip address to be my attacker machine